maximkoretskiy/postcss-initial/README.md

 ### reset
 Takes `string`.
-Describes what subset of rules should be unseted with `all` property(to reduce code weight).
+Describes what subset of rules should be unsetted with `all` property (to reduce code weight).
 Posible subsets: `all`, `inherited`.
 Default value: `'all'`.